 A French version of this press release is available here.

-For media inquiries or further information about Advances in Connected and Autonomous Vehicles: Current State and Future Trends, please contact Paul Stastny at [email protected] or 403.351.0138 Ext.
+For media inquiries or further information about this report study, please contact Paul Stastny at [email protected] or 403.351.0138 Ext.
 823.